Edelman (firm): Fossil fuel companies and climate change deniers

-The firm has provided services to the government of Saudi Arabia.

 From 2008 to 2011, Edelman was paid an average of $68.9 million a year by the American Petroleum Institute, which has been dedicated to the advancement of climate change denial and blocking of climate legislation.
 Analysts estimate that Edelman earned at least $100 million more from the organization.
 Edelman used front groups to help the American Petroleum Institute reduce the perceived environmental damage caused by oil companies.